 -

-Console.
+Console table.
 Carved and ebonized wood.
 France, 19th century.
-Ebonized carved wood console decorated with architectural elements and engraved symmetrical plant motifs with a marked classicist influence.
-The ovals, pilasters, fluted bands and moldings complement floral motifs common in 19th century furniture.
-Ebonized wood was common, slightly reducing the cost of certain examples.
+A console table in carved, ebonized wood, decorated with architectural elements and symmetrical engraved plant motifs of distinctly classical influence.
+Egg-and-dart molding, pilasters, fluted bands, and other moldings complement floral motifs common in 19th-century furniture.
+Ebonized wood was a common material, slightly reducing the cost of certain pieces.

 · Size: 108x52x86 cms.